 - Invincible Hero: Jebel is on a quest to become one.

-- Take That: The sadistic, self-centred, greedy, amoral villains are called Bush and Blair.
+- Take That!: The sadistic, self-centered, greedy, amoral villains are called Bush and Blair.

 - The Ferry Man: All gods, demons, deities, anthropomorphic personifications etc. of death have a boat for ferrying souls to the afterlife.

 - Theme Naming: Almost everything in the book is named after people and places in Jordan.